SmithWillSuffice/ohanga-pai/content/blog/55_total_value.md

 can possibly, physically, command thirty times the purchasing power of some other worker.
 No one can possibly work *that* hard.

+### Inflation Bogeyman

+Wray brings up the tired old stupid-mmt line about "inflation" being the "problem."
+I had to comment:

+> [@46:00](https://youtu.be/-QTARhp5qS8?t=2770) the problem is **_not_**
+inflation.
+Inflation is a continuous increase in the price level.
+Government would have to be paying continuing higher prices. that's not realistic.
+The source of inflation is elsewhere, mainly in interest rates (basic income for people who already have money) and in corruption, supply constraints, monopoly power, &c.
+Inflation is a political psychology problems  --- tends to get you voted out of office --- but it's not that bad of a problem, most economics and voters tolerate  bit of inflation.
+What people care far more about is work and income to support themselves with rising prices.
+The problem is always unnecessary unemployment.
+If we had decent non-bs jobs and full employment eventually no one care about inflation.
+They might worry for a little bit, but eventually they'd get the idea: what matters is how much your entire earned scorepoints can purchase, not what one dollar can purchase."

+### Capitalism is Worse than Marx Thought

+wray did his usual speil about how Keynes, Veblen and Marx were not too dissimilar.
+Marx wanted to end capitalism, Keyens wanted to save capitalism, but both were reasonably sincere enough to reach the same conclusions about macroeconomics, only with Marx being more of an idiot about "money", Keynes being more of an idiot with his eugenics.

+My comment:
+> @50:00 capitalism is not M-C-M'.
+No capitalist I know wants only more money.
+They want other goodies for "peer prestige" as much as they need more money.
+So it is M→C→(M' + C').
+It makes it more disgusting than Marx's model.
+Not only are capitalists sucking up rents to get more scorepoints, they also hoard the real goods: real estate, electricity, transport, all the rest.
+They also produce more of the waste per head.
+So the correct symbolism is:
+M→C→(M'+C'+W') where W' is for "surplus waste" --- more waste generated than anyone else who is not a capitalist.

 <table style="border-collapse: collapse; border=0;">